Revolutionary-Games/Thrive/doc/setup_instructions.md

 Download from:
 https://www.jetbrains.com/resharper/download/#section=commandline
 unzip and add to PATH.
 Currently used version is:
-JetBrains.ReSharper.CommandLineTools.2020.2
+JetBrains.ReSharper.CommandLineTools.2021.1.3

 NOTE: there is more documentation on the install process here: https://www.jetbrains.com/help/resharper/InspectCode.html

 On Linux you need to install the dotnet runtime for them to work.
-On Fedora this can be done with: `sudo dnf install dotnet-runtime-3.1`
+On Fedora this can be done with: `sudo dnf install dotnet-runtime-3.1` If that doesn't work you may need to install a different runtime as well.
+If none of the sh scripts are executable run this in the unzipped jetbrains folder: `chmod +x *.sh`

 ## Localization tools